 “He…was…DEAD!” doesn’t make a character any more dramatically expired than “He was dead.”

 Apply as many of these book editing hints as possible to the first page of your work-in-progress.
 It’ll make a huge difference.

-I’ve added a downloadable self-editing checklist below with all 21 tips included.
+I’ve added a downloadable self-editing checklist below to help you master these 21 tips.
 The more boxes you can check for your manuscript, the leaner, meaner, and more ready it will be for submission to a publisher.

 Click here or below to download it free: